squid-cache/squid-cache.github.io/SquidFaq/CacheDigests.rst

 conservative.

-''bits: on'' indicates the number of bits in the digest that are set to 1.
+'''bits: on''' indicates the number of bits in the digest that are set to 1.
-''bits: util'' gives this figure as a percentage of the total number of bits in the digest.
+'''bits: util''' gives this figure as a percentage of the total number of bits in the digest.
 As we saw earlier, a figure of 50% represents the optimal trade-off.
 Values too high (say > 75%) would cause a larger number of collisions,